FOCUS-UBS goes on hiring spree for wealth managers catering to rich Americans

 "We've been focused on attracting and retaining advisers who are skilled in serving this population," he said.

-To strengthen its U.S. position, UBS will need to focus on transfer of wealth between baby boomers to their heirs in the coming years.
+To strengthen its U.S. position, UBS is focused on the transfer of wealth between baby boomers to their heirs in the coming years.
 The bank is diversifying its adviser workforce, in terms of age and race, and organizing events for multiple generations of wealthy families.

 About $18 trillion will be passed to younger generations in the U.S. over the next seven years, and as much as $84 trillion over the next two decades, UBS estimates.